near/docs/docs/4.tools/near-api-js/faq.md

 // Notice: if we call `method_A_view` we get `TypeError: contract.method_A_view is not a function`.
 // Even though the method exists on the actual blockchain contract,
-// we didn't specify `method_A_view` in contract's client-side constructor. await contract.method_A_view();
+// we didn't specify `method_A_view` in the contract's client-side constructor. await contract.method_A_view();
 ```